GNR Class L1: Modifications

 Between 1909 and 1926 the locomotives were gradually rebuilt with larger boilers to the original specification.
 Seven locomotives had superheaters fitted and, on these, the working pressure was reduced to 170 psi.

 Proposed diesel conversion

 In 1932 there was a proposal to convert some of the locomotives to diesel power.
 The prime mover would have been an 8-cylinder diesel engine of 400 horsepower, driving a 4-cylinder air compressor to charge an air reservoir.
 Compressed air from the reservoir would have been heated, both by the diesel exhaust and by steam from an oil-fired steam generator, and would then have entered the locomotive's original cylinders at about 150 psi.
 The use of steam to heat the air is reminiscent of the Mekarski system.
 This diesel-pneumatic proposal never became a reality but a German one of 1929 did.

 Withdrawal

-The engines were withdrawn between 1927 and 1934 and none are preserved.
+The class was all withdrawn and scrapped between 1927 and 1934.